 Many different factors come into play when insurance companies calculate the cost of homeowners insurance.
 Some, like the age of your home, are within your control.
 Others, like crime rates or natural disasters, are beyond your control.
 Here are some of the factors that affect the cost of homeowners insurance in Virginia.

 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price generally means higher premiums in that state.
 For Virginia, the average listing price is $330,857 as of July 2015, a bit higher than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
 States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Virginia’s average burglary rate was 322.5 per 100,000 people, which is about half the national average of 610.0 per 100,000.
+In 2013, Virginia’s average burglary rate was 322.5 per 100,000 people, which is about half the national average of 610.0 per 100,000.